 First, find a company that is... more

-Written by attorney Kevin Dixler, about 5 years ago.
+Written by attorney Kevin Dixler, over 5 years ago.
 STAFF PICK

 An Aggravated Felony for Immigration Purposes If you do the crime, and you end up with time, then it is easier to be denied all relief.
-This reason is usually the really messy one, but... more
+This reason is usually the really messy one, but the... more

-Written by attorney Karen-Lee Pollak, about 5 years ago.
+Written by attorney Karen-Lee Pollak, over 5 years ago.
 STAFF PICK

 This guide explains the process of becoming a US Citizen if you are a permanent resident who has no special circumstances.

-Written by attorney Linda Yin Liang, almost 2 years ago.
+Written by attorney Linda Yin Liang, over 2 years ago.

 Permanent Residence can be revoked before naturalization.
 You may lose your permanent residence if you violate certain laws.
 You may also lose your permanent residence if you are... more

-Written by attorney Howard M Lewis, almost 2 years ago.
+Written by attorney Howard M Lewis, over 2 years ago.

 A person who immigrates to the U.S. based on a marriage which is less than two years old at the time of his admission will receive conditional permanent residence.
 The conditional permanent... more

-Written by attorney Scott Helsper, over 2 years ago.
+Written by attorney Scott Helsper, almost 3 years ago.

 Permanent Residents of the United States in most cases may travel outside the United States and return without a Reentry Permit by using their Green Cards as their travel document.
 If... more

-Written by attorney Buihe Okenu, about 4 years ago.
+Written by attorney Buihe Okenu, over 4 years ago.